McDonald’s (NYSE:MCD) PT Raised to $260.00

-Other equities research analysts have also recently issued research reports about the stock.
-The Goldman Sachs Group assumed coverage on shares of McDonald’s in a report on Tuesday, January 19th.
-They issued a “buy” rating and a $237.00 price objective on the stock.
-Zacks Investment Research upgraded shares of McDonald’s from a “sell” rating to a “hold” rating and set a $218.00 price objective on the stock in a report on Tuesday, February 2nd.
-Telsey Advisory Group increased their price target on shares of McDonald’s from $250.00 to $260.00 and gave the company an “outperform” rating in a report on Tuesday.
-UBS Group increased their price target on shares of McDonald’s from $240.00 to $255.00 and gave the company a “buy” rating in a report on Thursday, April 22nd.
-Finally, Credit Suisse Group increased their price target on shares of McDonald’s from $238.00 to $261.00 and gave the company an “outperform” rating in a report on Thursday.
-Eight investment analysts have rated the stock with a hold rating and twenty-four have issued a buy rating to the stock.
-McDonald’s has a consensus rating of “Buy” and a consensus price target of $242.37.
+Several other research firms have also recently commented on MCD.
+Evercore ISI reiterated a “buy” rating on shares of McDonald’s in a research note on Monday, May 3rd.
+UBS Group increased their target price on McDonald’s from $240.00 to $255.00 and gave the company a “buy” rating in a research note on Thursday, April 22nd.
+Piper Sandler increased their target price on McDonald’s from $209.00 to $225.00 and gave the company a “neutral” rating in a research note on Monday, April 19th.
+Deutsche Bank Aktiengesellschaft upgraded McDonald’s from a “hold” rating to a “buy” rating and set a $244.00 target price for the company in a research note on Tuesday, March 23rd.
+Finally, Argus raised their price objective on McDonald’s from $245.00 to $260.00 and gave the stock a “buy” rating in a research note on Thursday, May 6th.
+Eight research analysts have rated the stock with a hold rating and twenty-four have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and a consensus target price of $242.37.

 McDonald’s Company Profile